 Pasta: Pasta, whether boiled or dried, both are good for rats.
 The pasta with tangy citrus flavor or spinach flavor is considered a healthier and delicious treat for rats.

 Peaches: It is also a good option but doesn’t forget to remove pits and seeds from the fruit.
-Only the pulp part is safe while the seeds and pits may pose some health risk to your rat.
+Only the pulp part is safe while the seeds and pits may pose some health risks to your rat.

 Pumpkins: The pulp portion of this fruit is good for a rat.
 But the seeds in this fruit are high in fat thus should be given in moderate amounts.